skarrok/zvuk-dl-rs/README.md

 Download albums and tracks in high quality (FLAC or MP3) from [zvuk.com](https://zvuk.com)

+> [!IMPORTANT]
-NOTICE: You must have zvuk.com account and paid subscription to use this tool.
+> You must have zvuk.com account and paid subscription to use this tool.

 ## Quickstart